 Peace of Mind

-Living wills offer peace of mind by documenting decisions about medical care in advance.
-Individuals avoid the stress of future uncertainty; decisions are made based on personal values rather than burdensome guesswork.
+Living will offer peace of mind by documenting decisions about medical care in advance.
+Individuals avoid the stress of future uncertainty; decisions are based on personal values rather than burdensome guesswork.
 Family members are spared the heartache of making difficult choices without guidance.
 Knowing that preferences, such as resuscitation and life support, are clearly outlined, family members experience relief.

 Legal Security

-Key Components of a Living Will
+Critical Components of a Living Will

 A living will includes several essential elements that detail a person’s medical preferences when they can’t communicate.
 Understanding these components ensures a comprehensive and enforceable document.